 There are a variety of things that you can do to reduce network traffic and improve query performance.
+For example:

-- Denormalize Redshift schemas where possible to reduce the number of joins required, improving parallelization and therefore query performance.
+- Denormalize Redshift schemas where possible, to reduce the number of joins required, improving parallelization and therefore query performance.

 - Set strategic distribution keys on underlying database tables.
 A distribution key dictates how data gets distributed across the nodes of a cluster.
-Using the same distribution key for multiple tables causes data to be collocated across nodes, reducing network traffic and improving query performance.
+Using the same distribution key for multiple tables causes data to be colocated across nodes, reducing network traffic and improving query performance.
 Note: This section refers to distribution keys on the underlying table in Redshift, not the Looker parameter of the same name.

 - Consider utilizing the “all” distribution style for very small tables that are frequently used in queries.
-This will cause the table to be present on all nodes and therefore always co-located with other data required in a query.
+This will cause the table to be present on all nodes and therefore always colocated with other data required in a query.

-- Only consider "even" distribution style if a table is really large and never (or very rarely) needs to be joined to another table, as this will ensure that the power of the entire cluster is used for computing, and the need for co-located data is minimal when no joins are occurring.
+- Only consider "even" distribution style if a table is really large and never (or very rarely) needs to be joined to another table, as this will ensure that the power of the entire cluster is used for computing, and the need for colocated data is minimal when no joins are occurring.

 - Monitor the skew of the cluster when using distribution keys.
 If the skew is high, then common joins and expressions are likely under-utilizing some nodes, while others are overworked.

 - Set strategic sort keys on underlying database tables.
 Utilize date fields, join fields, and/or fields that are commonly used as filters for reporting as sort keys.
-Leverage interleaved sort keys for complex data set (such as sessionized data).
+Leverage interleaved sort keys for complex data sets (such as sessionized data).
 Note: This section refers to sort keys on the underlying table in Redshift, not the Looker parameter of the same name.

-For additional database optimization tips, check out our article on Optimizing Database Setup for Reading Data
+For additional database optimization tips, check out our article on Optimizing Database Setup for Reading Data.